kobekyoko/crwn-clothing/README.md

 ### Crown-Clothing

 Crown Clothing is an e-commerce website using React and JavaScript.
-Ongoing project as is May, 2020.
+Ongoing project as is May,2020.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).